Struggling to take that first step to financial freedom? If you are, don’t despair. Read on to see how these five savings goals will change your life.

 Which should you do first; save for the future or pay for the past?

-I think you need to do a bit of both, too often debts accumulate because we were unprepared for an expense.
-Whether it’s an unexpected repair on your vehicle, a run of bills all at once or a major medical expense, if you’re unprepared, not only are those situations extremely stressful, those expenses inevitably add to your debt.
-Personal loans, credit cards, payday loans; they soon start choking the life out of your budget.
+I think you need to do a bit of both; too often, debts accumulate because we were unprepared for an expense.
+Whether it’s an unexpected repair on your vehicle, a run of bills all at once, or a major medical expense, if you’re unprepared, not only are those situations extremely stressful, those expenses inevitably add to your debt.
+Personal loans, credit cards, and payday loans start choking the life out of your budget.

 Paying Off Debt